nrfconnect/sdk-nrf/samples/nrf5340/multiprotocol_rpmsg/README.rst

       west build -b nrf5340dk_nrf5340_cpuapp -p -- -DOVERLAY_CONFIG="overlay-802154.conf;overlay-bt.conf"

    During the build, the :ref:`multiprotocol-rpmsg-sample` image will be automatically included.
 #.
-Run this command to flash both the application and network core firmwares to the nRF5340 SoC:
+Run this command to program both the application and network core firmwares to the nRF5340 SoC:

    .. code-block:: console